erland/erlandplugins/SQLPlayList/trunk/README.txt

 2. PREREQUISITES
 ================
-- A slimserver 6.2.* installed and configured
+- A slimserver 6.2.* or 6.5 installed and configured

 3. FILES
 ========